Uncharted 4: A Thief's End: Sales

 Within seven days of its release, Uncharted 4 sold over 2.7 million units, making it the fastest-selling first-party PlayStation 4 game.
 Three weeks after its release, the game had grossed over $56 million in digital sales.
 By December 2016, the game had sold 8.7 million copies, making it one of the best-selling PlayStation 4 games.
 By May 2019, the game had sold over 15 million copies.
 In the United States, it was the best-selling retail game in May 2016.
 In the United Kingdom, the game topped the charts, achieving the strongest debut of the series with a 66% increase in first-week sales over Uncharted 3.
 In Japan, the game topped the charts in its first week, with over 128,000 units sold; it remained atop the charts the following week, with an additional 21,000 units sold.
+Within five years, Uncharted 4 reached 37 million players, of whom 13.3 million played multiplayer and 9.5 million used accessibility features.
+According to internal data leaked in 2023, the game had sold 18.616 million copies by February 2022.